vanduttran/dsMO/README.md

-dsMO: non-disclosive federated Multi-Omics analysis
+#dsMO: non-disclosive federated Multi-Omics analysis

+##Introduction
 The dsMO package suit, providing a number of non-disclosive federated Multi-Omics analyses, is comprised of three packages:

 1. dsMOprimal, to install on remote servers with data contributing to the virtual cohort